 THC is the compound in cannabis associated with its psychoactive or stoned effects.
 Unlike THC, cannabidiol (CBD) is the main non-intoxicating compound in cannabis, with relaxing and medicinal properties.
 CBD actually helps counteract the anxiety associated with THC, so is a good place to start for people looking for cannabis strains with low THC.

 Most medicinal cannabis products have very low or non-existent levels of THC but have lots of CBD.
-You may wish to choose a strain with low THC as this is likely to be looked on more favourably by authorities, especially if you can prove it is for personal medicinal use.
+You may wish to choose a strain with low THC as this is likely to be looked on more favorably by authorities, especially if you can prove it is for personal medicinal use.

-How to grow medical marijuana?
+Related article: How to grow medical marijuana?